eranation/intellij-sublime-monokai-scala-java/README.md

 Credits
 ----------------
-Starting point was based on y3sh great work: https://github.com/y3sh/Intellij-Colors-Sublime-Monokai
+Starting point was based on y3sh theme: https://github.com/y3sh/Intellij-Colors-Sublime-Monokai

+And of course, thanks to the original TextMate Theme by Wimer Hazenberg (http://www.monokai.nl/blog/2006/07/15/textmate-color-theme/)

 How to install
 ----------------